 I now have a handle on how well I'm doing and my capacity.
 Knowing this motivates me to push forward but also throttles me to not push so far that I burn myself out.
 (Yeah, I still seem to do that!)

 While this journey of freelancing is organically playing out and because I don't have a company I'm managing, I get the wonderful opportunity to watch the various little details that are usually ignored and passed over by business owners.

 It reminds me of the childhood game, Jenga.
-Playing the game real fast and without care usually leads to an unbalanced tower and quicker ending.
+Playing the game really fast and without care usually leads to an unbalanced tower and a quicker ending.
 This is easily how building a business can play out.

 As a movie extra on American Made, I met a guy on set who said people fall as quickly as they rise to fame.
 He chose to take the long and steady road to acting success so when his sunset finally comes, it'll be a slow fade, not a trip off a cliff.

 At this season of my life with the responsibilities I've got, I prefer to adopt this slow and steady approach toward my future.
 It's a lot slower than I'd prefer, but I recognize me and my family will be much better off because of it.